Systems of interacting diffusions with partial annihilation through membranes: Introduction

-An extensively studied class of stochastic particle systems is \emph{reaction-diffusion systems} (R-D systems in short), whose hydrodynamic limits are described by R-D equations $\frac{\partial u}{\partial t}=\frac{1}{2}\Delta u + R(u)$, where $R(u)$ is a function in $u$ which represents the reaction.
-R-D systems is an important class of interacting particle systems arising from various contexts.
+An extensively studied class of stochastic particle systems is \emph{reaction-diffusion systems} (R--D systems in short), whose hydrodynamic limits are described by R--D equations $\frac{\partial u}{\partial t}=\frac{1}{2}\Delta u + R(u)$, where $R(u)$ is a function in $u$ which represents the reaction.
+R--D systems are an important class of interacting particle systems arising from various contexts.
 They were investigated by many authors in both the discrete setting (particles perform random walks) and the continuous setting (particles perform continuous diffusions).
-For instance, for the case $R(u)$ is a polynomial in $u$, these systems were studied in \cite{pD88a, pD88b, pK86, pK88} on a cube with Neumann boundary conditions, and in \cite{BDP92, BDPP87} on a periodic lattice.
-See also \cite{mfC03} for a survey of a class of discrete (lattice) models called the \emph{Polynomial Model} which contains the \emph{Schl\"ogl's model}.
-Recently, perturbations of the voter models which contain the \emph{Lotka-Volterra systems} are considered in \cite{CDP11}.
-The authors showed that the hydrodynamic limits are R-D equations and established general conditions for the existence of non-trivial stationary measures and for extinction of the particles.
-Another stochastic particle systems which are related to our annihilation-diffusion model is the \emph{Fleming-Viot} type systems (\cite{BHM00, BQ06, GK04}).
-In \cite{BQ06}, Burdzy and Quastel studied an annihilating-branching system of two families of random walks on a domain.
+For instance, for the case $R(u)$ is a polynomial in $u$, these systems were studied in \cite{pD88a,pD88b,pK86,pK88} on a cube with Neumann boundary conditions, and in \cite{BDP92,BDPP87} on a periodic lattice.
+See also \cite{mfC03} for a survey of a class of discrete (lattice) models called the \emph{Polynomial Model} which contains the \emph {Schl\"ogl's model}.
+Recently, perturbations of the voter models which contain the \emph{Lotka--Volterra systems} are considered in \cite {CDP11}.
+The authors showed that the hydrodynamic limits are R--D equations and established general conditions for the existence of nontrivial stationary measures and for extinction of the particles.
+Another class of stochastic particle systems which are related to our annihilation-diffusion model are the \emph{Fleming--Viot} type systems \cite{BHM00,BQ06,GK04}.
+In~\cite{BQ06}, Burdzy and Quastel studied an annihilating-branching system of two families of random walks on a domain.
 In their model, when a pair of particles of different types meet, they annihilate each other and they are immediately reborn at a site chosen randomly from the remaining particles of the same type.
-So the total number of particles of each type remains constant over the time, and thus this Fleming-Viot type system is different from the annihilating random walk model of \cite{zqCwtF13a}.
+So the total number of particles of each type remains constant over the time, and thus this Fleming--Viot type system is different from the annihilating random walk model of \cite{zqCwtF13a}.
 The hydrodynamic limit of the model in \cite{BQ06} is described by a linear heat equation with zero average temperature.
-An elegant result obtained by P. Dittrich \cite{pD88a} is on a system of reflected Brownian motion on the unit interval $[0,1]$ with multiple deletion of particles.
-More precisely, any $k$-tuples ($2\leq k\leq n$) of particles with distances between them of order $\eps$, say $(x^{i_1},\cdots,\,x^{i_k})$, disappear with intensity $c_k(k-1)! \eps^{k-1}\,\int_{[0,1]}p(\eps^2,x^{i_1},y)\cdots p(\eps^2,x^{i_k},y)\,dy$, where $c_k>0$ are constants and $p(t,x,y)$ is the transition density of the reflected Brownian motion on $[0,1]$.
-The hydrodynamic limit is a R-D equation with reaction term $R(u)=-\sum_{k=2}^n c_k u^k$ and Neumann boundary condition.
+An elegant result obtained by Dittrich \cite{pD88a} is on a system of reflected Brownian motions on the unit interval $[0,1]$ with multiple deletion of particles.
+More precisely, any $k$-tuples ($2\leq k\leq n$) of particles with distances between them of order $\eps$, say $(x^{i_1},\ldots, x^{i_k})$, disappear with intensity $c_k(k-1)! \eps ^{k-1} \int_{[0,1]}p(\eps^2,x^{i_1},y)\cdots p(\eps^2,x^{i_k},y) \,dy$, where $c_k>0$ are constants and $p(t,x,y)$ is the transition density of the reflected Brownian motion on $[0,1]$.
+The hydrodynamic limit is a R--D equation with reaction term $R(u)=-\sum_{k=2}^n c_k u^k$ and Neumann boundary condition.
 In contrast to \cite{pD88a}, our model has two types of particles instead of one.
 Moreover, the interaction of our model is singular near the boundary and gives rise to a boundary integral term in the hydrodynamic limit.